Speakers 2025

 Photo: Anne Hornischer

-Wolfgang Kubicki, born in 1952 in Braunschweig, is a lawyer and politician.
-Since 1990 he has been a member of the Schleswig-Holstein state parliament, where he served for many years as chair of the FDP parliamentary group, and since 2017 he has been Vice President of the German Bundestag.
-At the congress: “Is There a Right to Hate?” (audience discussion)
+Wolfgang Kubicki, born in 1952 in Braunschweig, lawyer and politician.
+Member of the German Bundestag (1990–92, 2017–25), Vice President from 2017 to 2025.
+Member of the Schleswig-Holstein state parliament since 1990.
+Deputy chairman of the FDP since 2013.
+At the congress: »Is There a Right to Hate?« (audience discussion)

 Renate Kuenast